sontek/sontek_net/sontek-frontend/posts/2023/eks_cluster_games_ctf.md

 ```

 Getting closer!
 The default audience for a token created with `kubectl` is
 `https://kubernetes.default.svc` which amazon does not seem to like.
+A
+token's "audience" is a field baked into it that says who the token is meant
+for, so a token minted for talking to the Kubernetes API isn't automatically
+valid for talking to AWS STS, even if it's otherwise a legitimate,
+correctly-signed token for the same service account.
 Let us try
 creating it again with `sts.amazonaws.com`:

 ```bash